Italy’s 19 Most Successful Football Clubs, Ranked

 Despite coming in at 3rd place, Internazionale Milano is a true giant of the European game having won European and Italian crowns on numerous occasions.

-The Nerazzurri won their very first championship in 1910 but the captain and coach of that first championship winning team, Virgilio Fossati, was sadly killed later while serving in the army during World War I. The club would grab its first ‘Coppa’ in 1939.
+The Nerazzurri won their very first championship in 1910 but the captain and coach of that first championship winning team, Virgilio Fossati, was sadly killed in World War I. The club would grab its first ‘Coppa’ in 1939.
 Its greatest period came in 1960 with the arrival of coach Helenio Herrera from Barcelona FC.
 He implemented a modified version of the ‘door bolt’ system of play, created to provide greater flexibility for counterattacks.
-Under Herrera’s first period in charge Inter won three Titles and two European Cups.
+Under Herrera’s first period in charge Inter won three league crowns and two European Cups.

-Winning major trophies every decade except the 1940s, Inter Milan has a well established global profile and the Milan club broke Juventus’ stranglehold on Serie A by winning the Title in 2021.
+Winning major trophies every decade except the 1940s, Inter Milan has a well established global profile.
+Inter have gone on to break Juventus’s strangle-hold on Serie A by winning two more championships in the 2020s to add a 2nd gold star to their shirt.

 2. AC Milan FC